alexdahl/oversight/README.md

 ## Installation

-Download the latest stable release from the [tags page](https://github.com/alexdahl/oversight/tags).
-Then just open `Oversight.wdgt` from the Finder to install.
+Download the latest version from the [releases page](https://github.com/alexdahl/oversight/releases), and just open `Oversight.wdgt` in the Finder to install.
 OS X will move the file to `~/Library/` and open the widget in Dashboard.

 ## Multi-core Reporting